-Most of the medical problems related to myeloma are caused by the build-up of myeloma cells in the bone marrow and the presence of the paraprotien in the blood or in the urine.
+Most of the medical problems related to myeloma are caused by the build-up of myeloma cells in the bone marrow and the presence of the paraprotein in the blood or in the urine.

-Common problems are bone pain, bone fractures, tiredness (due to anaemia), frequent or recurrent infections (such as bacterial pneumonia, urinary tract infections and shingles), kidney damage and a high level of calcium in the blood (hypercalcaemia).
+Common symptoms include bone pain, bone fractures, tiredness (due to anaemia), frequent or recurrent infections (such as bacterial pneumonia, urinary tract infections and shingles), kidney damage and a high level of calcium in the blood (hypercalcaemia).

 Causes of myeloma